-INSTALLATION • OPERATION • MAINTENANCE INSTALLATION • OPERATION • MAINTENANCE INSTALLATION • OPERATION • MAINTENANCE D-C. TO A-C. INVERTER APPLICATION The d-c to a-c inverter is an intermediate auxiliary device used to convert battery power into 115 volts, 60 cycles so that standard a-c apparatus within its capacity can have a positive source of power at all times.
-By means of this inverter, apparatus may be operated interchangeably, if necessary, on either d-c, (through the d-c to a-c inverter) or directly on 115 volts, 60 cycles.
-The inverter is intended for intermittent service only.
-For applications where the d-c voltage is 250 volts, \$#937838 Resistor (1825 ohms total, tap at 425 ohms) is used as a potentiometer to supply 125 volts to the inverter.
+INSTALLATION • OPERATION • MAINTENANCE INSTALLATION • OPERATION • MAINTENANCE D-C. TO A-C. INVERTER APPLICATION The d-c to a-c inverter is an intermediate auxiliary device used to convert battery power into 115 volt, 60 cycle, power.
+Its principal application is as a source of 60 cycle power for a-c synchronous motors of timing devices.
+Its output voltage closely approaches a sine wave form, which is required for certain small synchronous motors.
+Its capacity is limited by the design restrictions found necessary in securing such a wave form, however, and it will not supply more than one or two motors.
+The inverter is not intended for continuous duty, and the d-c input should be disconnected except at the times when the motor is required to operate.
+For applications where the d-c voltage is 250 volts, S#937838 Resistor (1825 ohms total, tap at 350 ohms) is used as a potentiometer to supply 125 volts to the inverter.
 The inverter is connected across the high resistance section as shown in the diagram.
 INSTALLATION The inverter is arranged for rear of panel mounting using either the strap-mounting provided or by removing the strap and using screws through the panel and into the base inserts.
 Mount the inverter so the face of the terminal board is vertical with the name plate on top.
 Mounting in any other position may cause erratic operation.
 The resistor across the a-c output terminals, as shown in the accompanying diagram, maintains the output voltage within permissible variations from no load to a maximum of 3 V.A.
-In the event greater output is desired, the resistor should be removed.
+In the event greater output is desired the resistor should be removed.
 In no case, however, should the load on the inverter exceed 8 V.A.
 When the load exceeds the maximum permissible amount, the wave form becomes distorted and the contacts spark and burn.
 The frequency of the output voltage will vary slightly with the loading, but from noload to maximum load the frequency should not be more than two cycles above or one cycle below 60 cycles.
 The inverter will start at a voltage which is 70% or less of the nameplate d-c voltage rating.
 MAINTENANCE The only moving parts in the inverter are the vibrator contacts.
 These contacts are